MateuszJanduraUszu/mjmem/docs/reference/smart_pointer/optimized_pair-operator-cmp.md

 ## Exceptions

-May throw a specific type during comparison.
+May throw a specific exception if the comparison fails.

 ## Remarks